Hua-YS/Hua-YS.github.io/_posts/2019-6-20-File-World.md

 sio.savemat('matfile.mat', {'elem1':a})
 ```

-After storing completed, let's check the size of the produced .mat file
+After the process completed, let's check the size of the produced .mat file
 ```ccs
 ls -lh matfile.mat
 ```